Home » Recipe Index » Asian Sauce Recipes – Homemade Sauces & Spreads » Taiwanese Sweet Mayonnaise Recipe (Homemade Sweet Mayo)

 Thank you! – Claudia

-A bowl of transparent sweet mayonnaise and a bowl of salty mayonnaise.
+A bowl of Taiwanese sweet mayonnaise with a small spatula spooning the mayonnaise.

 5 from 1 vote